Ptr32Void/AnalysisScript/Readme.md

-# AnalysisScripts
+# Analysis&Scripts
-A list of scripts released publicly used for malware analysis.
+A list of malware analysis reports and scripts released publicly.
-This repository will be updated as soon as a new tool is developed.
+This repository will be updated as soon as a new analysis or tool is developed.

 ## Script & Analysis list